imec-csa/riscv-guix/README.md

 ### Option 1: Add to your channels.scm

-Copy `channels.scm.example` to `~/.config/guix/channels.scm`, or merge it with your existing channels file:
+Copy `channels.scm` to `~/.config/guix/channels.scm`, or merge it with your existing channels file:

 ```scheme
 (list